-For residents and Neighborhood Councils, the Community Plan identifies the type and scale of land uses permitted, describes changes that may affect neighborhoods, and explains the policies, design guidelines, and implementation programs that guide decisions about future development.
+For residents and Neighborhood Councils, the Community Plan identifies the type and scale of land uses permitted, describes changes that may affect neighborhoods, and explains the policies, and implementation programs that guide decisions about future development.

-For businesses, the Community Plan identifies land use measures that support business and encourage future success by outlining clear and predictable policies, programs, standards and guidelines that support and enhance commercial and industrial development.
+For businesses, the Community Plan identifies land use measures that support business and encourage future success by providing policies and programs to guide adoption of clear and predictable standards that support and enhance commercial and industrial development.
 The Community Plan also discusses land use strategies to attract new investment in commercial centers and along boulevards.

-For developers, the Community Plan introduces the community, provides background information, and again establishes clear and predictable development parameters.
-Developers should review all maps, policies and programs, as well as development standards and design guidelines throughout this document to better understand where and what type of development may occur.
+For developers, the Community Plan introduces the community, provides background information, and again establishes policies and programs to guide adoption of clear and predictable development standards.
+Developers should review all maps, policies and programs throughout this document to better understand where and what type of development may occur.